 - A love for people

-While these visits aren’t often a part of animal-assisted therapy, a person taking a dog to a nursing home once a week or a/month can still bring an immense sense of joy to seniors.
-Depending on the extent of the visit, it’s even possible for those in the nursing home to reap some of the benefits we talked about.
+While these visits aren’t often a part of animal-assisted therapy, a person taking a dog to a nursing home once a week or a month can still bring an immense sense of joy to senior citizens in residential care.

-Are There Any Disadvantages Of Animal Assisted Therapy?
+Are There Any Disadvantages of Animal-Assisted Therapy?

 With all the benefits we have laid out thus far, you may wonder are there any disadvantages of animal-assisted therapy?

 Here are some things you must look out for if you’re considering pet therapy for an elderly parent or loved one: